jonyamagiri/code-practice/hour2/README.md

 ## Hour2 - Writing Your First C Program

-> In this lesson you’ll write your first C program and learn the basics of a C pro- gram, such as:
+> In this lesson you’ll write your first C program and learn the basics of a C program, such as:

 * The #include directive
 * Header files